javaee/glassfish-samples/ws/javaee8/README.md

 ## Java EE 8 Sample Applications README

-This README file contains step-by-step instructions which can be used to migrate existing Java EE 7 sample applications to Java EE 8 sample application workspace.
+This README file contains step-by-step instructions which can be used to create new example projects  for  Java EE 8 sample application workspace.
 Also describes how to add a new example.

-Java EE 7 sample applications are located in `javaee7` subdirectory and Java EE 8 samples workspace is in `javaee8` subdirectory.
+Java EE 8 samples workspace is in `javaee8` subdirectory.

-To port an existing Java EE 7 sample application:
+To creat a new Java EE 8 sample application:

-* Locate the application in Java EE 7 sample workspace and create corresponding directory structure in Java EE 8 workspace, if not already in place.

-* Create the `pom.xml` file for sample group, if not already in place.
+* Create the `pom.xml` file for sample group.
 For instance, `javaee8/cdi/pom.xml`.
 Use one of existing sample group poms for reference, for instance `javaee7/jsf/pom.xml`.
-Adjust artifact name to match the technology name.
+Adjust artifact name to match the technology name and new version.

 * Create the `pom.xml` file for the individual module using one of existing module poms as reference.
 Most of the sample apps should create Maven `war` module.
 It should be sufficient to use `javaee-api` as the only compile time dependency, with "provided" scope.
 At the end of this document you will find several links to Maven plugin and pom documentation which may be useful for this step.